manuelvargastapia/tubesoft-test-manuel-vargas/README.md

 ### Run

-Build the images and run all the containers jointly: `docker-compose up`.
+Build the images and run all the containers jointly: `sudo docker-compose up`.*

-Tear down the containers: `docker-compose down`.
+Tear down the containers: `sudo docker-compose down`.

 Visit http://localhost:5000 to see the app.